SchmidtDSE/montreal-protocol/README.md

 This project can be deployed using Github.
 Simply push your changes to the repository at `main`.
 The deployment process is automated through GitHub Actions as defined in `.github/workflows/build.yaml`.

 ## Development Standards
 While contributing, please maintain existing styles defined in `.prettierrc` and `.eslintrc.yml`.
 Where ambiguous, follow Google JavaScript Style Guide conventions.
 Unit tests through QUnit are encouraged but a specific test coverage target is not specified.
 Document code using JSDoc comments (required for all public members).
-Note that Replit AI was used to help with documentation but, for other purposes, please disclose use of generative AI before merging pull requests.
+Note that Replit AI was used to help with documentation and small trivial code changes but, for other purposes, please disclose use of generative AI before merging pull requests.
+We generally require that AI not used for architecture or large operations.

 ## Open Source
 We thank the following Open Source libaries: